astronomer/astro-docs/ac/next/install-docker.md

     | Postgres/ Local Executor |`curl -lfO https://raw.githubusercontent.com/astronomer/docker-airflow/main/docker-compose-postgres-celery.yaml`|
     | Postgres/ Celery Executor |`curl -LfO https://raw.githubusercontent.com/astronomer/docker-airflow/main/docker-compose-postgres-local.yaml` |

-    This `docker-compose.yaml` file defines the a few things beyond the Executor and database you selected:
+    In addition to the Executor and database you selected, this `docker-compose.yaml` file defines:

-    - Airflow environment variables required for starting the environment
+    - System-level environment variables required to start the environment
-    - A default Admin Airflow user
+    - A default `Admin` Airflow user
     - Containers for the Airflow Scheduler, Webserver, and Metadata DB services
     - Containers for Celery workers, Redis, and Flower (Celery Executor only)
-    - Airflow commands, such as `airflow upgrade db`, which run every time you restart your environment
+    - Airflow commands required to start your environment (for example, `airflow upgrade db`)
     - Volumes for Airflow DAGs and logs

     If you want to change a default configuration, such as your Webserver port or Airflow home directory, make sure to first update this file and restart your Airflow environment.
-Similarly, to configure Airflow [environment variables](https://airflow.apache.org/docs/apache-airflow/stable/configurations-ref.html), add the variables to your `.env` file and restart your Airflow environment.
+To configure Airflow [environment variables](https://airflow.apache.org/docs/apache-airflow/stable/configurations-ref.html), add the variables to your `.env` file and restart your Airflow environment.

 5. Run `docker-compose up` to create isolated Docker containers for the Airflow Scheduler, Webserver, and Metadata DB.
 If you're running the Celery Executor, this command creates one container for each Celery worker.

-6. To confirm that the installation was successful, open `localhost:8080` in a web browser.
+6. To confirm that the installation was successful, open `localhost:8080` in a web browser to access the Airflow UI.
 When prompted to log in, enter `admin` for both the username and password.
 If your setup was successful, you should see the Airflow home:

     ![Airflow home page](https://assets2.astronomer.io/main/docs/airflow-ui/ac-install.png)